Phenylephrine: Low blood pressure

 Phenylephrine is commonly used as a vasopressor to increase the blood pressure in unstable patients with hypotension (low blood pressure), especially resulting from septic shock.
 Such use is common in surgery and anesthesia or critical-care practices; it is especially useful in counteracting the hypotensive effect of epidural and spinal anesthesia, as well as the vasodilating effect of bacterial toxins and the inflammatory response in sepsis and systemic inflammatory response syndrome.

 Because of its vasoconstrictive effect, phenylephrine can cause severe necrosis if it infiltrates the surrounding tissues.
 Because of this, it should be given through a central line if at all possible.
 Damage may be prevented or mitigated by infiltrating the tissue with the alpha-blocker phentolamine by subcutaneous injection.

-In clinical studies, phenylephrine, administered intravenously, increases blood pressure, decreases cardiac output, increases cerebral blood flow, and decreases cerebral tissue oxygen saturation.
+In clinical studies, intravenous phenylephrine increases blood pressure, decreases cardiac output, increases cerebral blood flow, and decreases cerebral tissue oxygen saturation.
 The decreases in cardiac output, increases in cerebral blood flow, and decreases in cerebral tissue oxygen saturation with phenylephrine are all related to the degree of blood pressure increase.
 The decrease in cardiac output is primarily due to a decrease in heart rate and a modest decrease in stroke volume.
 The decrease in heart rate is due to activation of the arterial baroreflex, which regulates heart rate in response to changes in blood pressure.
 Because of the decrease in cardiac output, phenylephrine is a negative inotropic agent.
 Its effects on cardiac output and cerebral oxygenation are unfavorable, and on account of this, the use of phenylephrine in the treatment of intraoperative hypotension is now being recommended against and moved away from in favor of other agents without these adverse effects like ephedrine and dopamine.

 When taken orally, phenylephrine has a threshold dose of about 50 mg to affect the cardiovascular system, a dose at which the drug decreases heart rate and slightly increases arterial blood pressure.
 Additionally, an over-the-counter dose of 60 mg produces a slight increase in heart rate with no detectable changes in blood pressure.
 However, other literature reports that doses over 15 mg affect the cardiovascular system, including increases in blood pressure and decreases in heart rate.
 Higher doses, like 150 mg, more robustly affect the cardiovascular system.

 Other uses

 Phenylephrine has been used in the treatment of postural orthostatic tachycardia syndrome (POTS).
 It has been found to improve vascular resistance, enhance circulatory support, and improve symptoms of orthostatic intolerance in people with the condition.
 It has been described as particularly effective in people with neuropathic POTS.
 However, phenylephrine has not been specifically approved for the treatment of POTS, and data on this use are limited.
 This is also the case with other medications used in the treatment of POTS.

 Phenylephrine has been used in the treatment of priapism.
+It is also sometimes used as a reversal medication of Trimix injections.